 - FEPs are living documents and may therefore be revised following:

 - The granting of the consent; or

+- Review of the consent; or

 - Changes in the EMS they are linked to; or

-- Changes in on-farm practices or systems
+- Changes in on-farm practices or systems.

 - It is not anticipated that properties will usually be visited, and farming systems considered by Consent Planners at the time the resource consent application is lodged and assessed; and - Assessment of the suitability of FEPs and performance of farming activities to achieve environmental outcomes should be interdependent.